learn-co-curriculum/reading-ios-creatingMethods/README.md

 ####Instance Methods

-Since our example is an instance method, it can only be **called by an instance of its class**.
+Since our example is an instance method, it can only be **called on an instance of its class**.
 Imagine we wrote this in a custom class called `FISStringFormatter`.
 This is an instance method, so to call it we'd need to have an actual object ("*an instance of `FISStringFormatter`*") in the first place!

 ####Class Methods

-Conversely, a class method is **called by the Class itself**.
+Conversely, a class method is **called on the Class itself**.
 When calling one, the class is the sender.
 As it turns out, you've been using a class method when you create an instance of a class! `[NSArray alloc]` look familiar?
 That calls the method `alloc` on the `NSArray` class.

 *For more on the difference between class / instance methods, check our reading: [Intro To Objects](https://github.com/learn-co-curriculum/reading-ios-introToObjects#difference-between-an-instance-and-a-class).*